 Colleen received a Bachelor of Music degree from Oberlin Conservatory and a Masters of Music degree from Rice University.
 Her principal teachers include Sergio Luca, Marilyn McDonald and Antonio Pellegrini.
 She has been performing and teaching around the globe for many years.
 As a member of the Kammerorchester Basel in Switzerland and a resident there for four years, she toured extensively throughout Western Europe.
 She recorded several CD’s with the group including Beethoven Symphonies 1-2 with Giovanni Antonini and a recording of Modern Classical music with Christopher Hogwood and Emma Kirkby.
 While in Switzerland, she co-founded the chamber ensemble Ex Luce Color made up of 2 violins and a soprano, which sought to bridge early, traditional, and contemporary music.
 Most recently, Colleen has played with the New England Piano Quintet, Arcadia Players, the Springfield Symphony, and the Opera North orchestra.
 She is on the faculty at Smith College.
 Colleen began her association with Apple Hill as a summer faculty coach in 2010.

 Mike Kelley, viola, graduated from The Walnut Hill School for the Arts and has received degrees from Oberlin Conservatory and The Juilliard School.
-His teachers have included Leonard Matczynski, Jeffrey Irvine and Karen Tuttle.
-A prize winner at the Primrose International Viola Competition at the age of 18, Mike is currently violist of the Apple Hill String Quartet and has been an artist-in-residence at Apple Hill since 1996.
-He is the Music Coordinator for Apple Hill’s Summer Chamber Music Workshop where he directs sessions, performs concerts, and coaches chamber music throughout the summer.
-An active composer, Mike has been a Teaching Fellow in Electronic Music at the Juilliard School, has written music for everyone from Madison Square Garden to Yale University, and frequently gives lecture/demonstrations on the subject of creating electronic music.
-As disco-pop singer Kelley Polar, he has performed at major European pop-rock music festivals and in club venues worldwide, collaborating with many groups including the Junior Boys, Metro Area and Bomb the Bass.
-His albums have recently been selected for the “best of the decade” lists of music magazines Stylus and Fact, and have been highly recommended by Entertainment Weekly, Spin, and the Guardian.
+His teachers have included Leonard Matczynski, Jeffrey Irvine, and Karen Tuttle.
+A Primrose International Viola Competition finalist at the age of 18, Mike joined the resident ensemble of the Apple Hill Center for Chamber Music three years later and has been performing and touring internationally with the group for over 20 years.
+He is the Music Coordinator of Apple Hill’s Summer Chamber Music Workshop where he directs sessions, performs concerts, and coaches chamber music throughout the summer in New Hampshire.
+An active composer, Mike has been a Teaching Fellow in Electronic Music at Juilliard, and a guest lecturer at Harvard on the subject of electronic dance music.
+Under a pop-disco alias, he has performed worldwide in clubs such as Webster Hall (NYC), the O2 (London), and Berghain (Berlin), and has written and produced music for many pop acts, including Metro Area, Caribou, Madonna, and Pharrell.
+His albums have recently been selected for the “best of the decade” lists of music magazines Stylus and Fact, and have been highly recommended by Entertainment Weekly, Pitchfork, and the Guardian.

 Rupert Thompson, cello, made his solo debut with the Baltimore Symphony Orchestra at the age of 18.
 He has studied with Mihaly Virizlay and Timothy Eddy, holding degrees from the Peabody Institute (BM) in Baltimore Md; and SUNY Stony Brook of New York (MM and DMA).
 Rupert has received a career grant from the Concert Artist Guild, as well as the C.D.
 Jackson Memorial Award of Merit from the Tanglewood Music Center.
 Live radio broadcasts of his solo engagements include WFMT of Chicago and WQXR in New York City.
 He began his association with Apple Hill as a resident artist in 2000 and is now cellist of the Apple Hill String Quartet where he tours around the world through Apple Hill’s Playing for Peace program.
 In addition to his active concert schedule, Rupert is also a photographer, a screen writer, and served as film composer for the award-winning movie Sensation of Sight.